TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthManager implementation.md

-# IAuthService implementation
+# IAuthManager implementation
-Now that we have the IUserService, we can create a class that uses it.
+Now that we have the IUserManager, we can create a class that uses it.

 In the directory Authentication, create the following class.
 Explanation below.